syhussaini/TamperMonkey_scripts/Zendesk Time Tracking with 10 minutes buzzing timer/README.md

-# Zendesk Ticket Time Tracking with Buzzing Sound
+# Zendesk Ticket/Chat Time Tracking with Buzzing Sound

 ## Description

-This Tampermonkey script enhances the ticket management experience on Zendesk by providing time tracking for each ticket and playing a buzzing sound every 10 minutes to help users stay focused.
+This Tampermonkey script enhances the ticket management experience on Zendesk by providing time tracking for each ticket/chat and playing a buzzing sound every 10 minutes to help users stay focused.

 **Features:**

-- **Time Tracking:** The script keeps track of the time spent working on each Zendesk ticket.
+- **Time Tracking:** The script keeps track of the time spent working on each Zendesk ticket/chat.
 It displays the elapsed time in a floating box that can be conveniently moved around the screen.

 - **Buzzing Sound:** To maintain productivity, the script plays a short buzzing sound every 10 minutes, acting as a gentle reminder for users to stay attentive and focused.